Piece of Time: Background

-Piece of Time is the debut album by American technical death metal band Atheist, recorded in 1988 but not released officially until 1990.
-This was because the label that Atheist had initially signed with, Mean Machine Records, was going bankrupt, and the band had to search for another label.
-They eventually signed with UK label Active Records, who released their album in Europe soon after.
-The album was not released in the US for another six months, until Metal Blade Records finally arranged a licensing deal with Active Records and released it to the American market in November 1990.
-Piece of Time is the only Atheist album to feature bassist Roger Patterson, although he wrote much of the bass on Unquestionable Presence.
+The album's release was delayed due to Atheist's original record label Mean Machine Records going bankrupt, which forced the band to find a new label.
+They eventually signed with UK label Active Records, who released the album in Europe soon after.
+The album was not released in the US for another six months, until Metal Blade Records arranged a licensing deal with Active Records and released it to the American market in November 1990.